flo-bit/ball-game/README.md

 - [x] Improve menu
 - [x] Add time keeping and local highscores

+- add undo button to editor

+- move camera in editor

+- capture mouse in game

 - show "new highscore" when you get a new highscore

 - Add more levels